 On May 13, 2021, the Federal Emergency Management Agency (FEMA) initiated the required 90-day appeal period for the proposed updates to the Flood Insurance Rate Maps (FIRMS) for Prince William County.
 See below for details on FEMA’s map updates.
 You can appeal the map changes if you perceive that the modeling or data used to create the maps are technically or scientifically incorrect.
 You can submit appeals to FEMA through Prince William County along with engineering data to contest the overall accuracy of the published preliminary FIRM maps.
 An appeal must include technical information, such as hydraulic or hydrologic data, to support the claim.
 In addition, if you see incorrect information that does not change the flood hazard information, such as a missing or misspelled road name, they can submit a written comment.
-You can submit appeals and comments up until August 11, 2011 by email to [email protected].
+THE APPEAL PERIOD IS CLOSED NOW.

 After the appeal period, the next step in the mapping process is the resolution of all comments and appeals.
 Once they are resolved, FEMA will notify Prince William County of the effective date of the final maps, which is anticipated to be sometime in the summer of 2022.

 If you have questions about the appeals process, you can contact the County’s floodplain manager at (703) 792-7420 (TTY: 711) or FEMA directly at 1-877-FEMA-MAP.